Tel: +44 (0) 1235 56 7480

 Krios III.

-No. Data must be transferred across the internet.
-Diamond recommends using Globus/FTP to transfer data to your home institution.
+No. Diamond recommends using Globus/FTP to transfer data to your home institution.
 Please see our user guide for more information and options for remote access and analysis.

 Please see the remote access and analysis user guide for more details.

-If you are part of a Block Allocation Group (BAG), please discuss with your BAG Principal Investigator (PI) which microscope you would like to use.
+Discuss with your BAG Principal Investigator which microscope you would like to use.
 They can then request for time on a specific instrument during the next run allocation.

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.